Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 ## Roamer
-Does not any knowledge of the player.
+Does not have any knowledge of the player.
 Floats low to the ground and roams the arena in a random fashion.

 ---

-## Enemy info
+## Sponge
-Enemy Info
+Enemy that absorbs shots likes a magnet and can be effectively killed by switching to wide muzzle mode and filling them up until they burst.
+Completely armored, no sliceshot

 ---